 Centipeda is commonly known as old man weed and is a traditional medicine plant of Indigenous Australians.
 There is documented medicinal use of the plant as an external treatment for skin conditions, for over 150 years.
 Extracts from dried Centipeda have been patented for use in a range of cosmetic applications, including skin care, deodorants, exfoliation, and as a general anti-inflammatory and anti-oxidant in nutraceuticals and cosmeceuticals.
 There is increasing national and international interest in high-quality C. cunninghamii extracts.

 Before the mid 1990s, Centipeda was wild-harvested to supply a fledgling industry.
 There has been some selection of wild lines of Centipeda and cultivation of the plant, however, many aspects of its production have not been evaluated on a scientific and systematic basis; nor has there been rigorous analysis of the plant’s phytochemistry and bioactivity.
-A research project was conducted from 2010 to 2013, and much valuable information was gained providing industry participants with a greater understanding of production systems, a greater understanding of the factors influencing product quality and greater confidence to gain and maintain markets, based on consistent product quality.
+A research project was conducted from 2010 to 2013, and much valuable information was gained providing industry participants with a greater understanding of production systems, the factors influencing product quality and greater confidence to gain and maintain markets, based on consistent product quality.

 Facts and figures

 - Centipeda cunninghamii is a plant endemic to wetland environments, predominantly in inland south eastern Australia

 - Centipeda is a traditional medicinal plant used by Indigenous Australians, in tonics and skin treatments